Little Italy

 43 Beaubien Street East | Website

-In this bright, minimalist, five-star Chinese grocery store/takeout counter, four customers can sit at the counter and enjoy the delicious Szechuan noodles of Anita Feng, an exceptional chef who brings Chinese cuisine to life.
+In this bright, minimalist, five-star Chinese grocery store/takeout counter, a dozen of so customers can sit at the counter and enjoy the delicious Szechuan noodles of Anita Feng, an exceptional chef who brings Chinese cuisine to life.
 Raid her ready-to-eat fridge of small daily homemade dishes and peruse her impeccable selection of Asian products to complete the experience at home.

 Pizza Bouquet : New York style pizza!